Nanami (wrestler)

 Nanami Hatano (波多野七海, Hatano Nanami) is a Japanese professional wrestler currently signed to the Japanese promotions World Woman Pro-Wrestling Diana.
-She is also known for her work in World Wonder Ring Stardom.
+She is also known for her work in World Wonder Ring Stardom, where she is a member of God's Eye.

 Professional wrestling career

 World Woman Pro-Wrestling Diana (2019–present)

 Nanami made her professional wrestling debut in World Woman Pro-Wrestling Diana at Kaoru Ito's 30th Debut Anniversary event where she fell short to Jaguar Yokota.

 Independent circuit (2019–present)

 As part freelancer, Nanami is known for her appearances in various promotions from the Japanese independent scene.
 At 2AW Ayame Sasamura & Rina Shingaki Produce ~ Butterfly Dance, an event promoted by Active Advance Pro Wrestling on March 14, 2021, Nanami teamed up with Miyuki Takase in a losing effort against Saki and Miku Aono.
 She also makes sporadic appearances for Sendai Girls' Pro Wrestling.
 At a house show promoted on January 12, 2020, she competed in a 12-woman battle royal won by Dash Chisako and also involving Ayame Sasamura, Chihiro Hashimoto, Dalys la Caribeña, Kaoru, Manami, Mikoto Shindo, Queen Aminata, Sakura Hirota, Sareee and Yurika Oka.
 At New Ice Ribbon #1215, an event promoted by Ice Ribbon on July 18, 2022, Nanami unsuccessfully faced Saori Anou.